 If you’re planning to apply to one or more of these business schools you can plan your expenses accordingly.
 But, paying the MBA application fees is not necessary for you.
 You can get application fee waivers from many business schools.

 How to secure an MBA application fee waiver – 8 ways

 Business Schools have identified certain groups based on profession, ethnicity, gender, etc. and almost all business schools provide application fee waivers to them.
 However, there are many other ways you can apply to your target business school for free.
 Here are 8 ways you can get an application fee waiver from business schools:

 1. Visit campus and attend webinars

-Many business schools ask you to visit their campus and attend their webinars and in return grant you full or partial application fee waivers.
-Cornell Johnson and Duke Fuqua are some prominent business schools which offer MBA application fee waivers by attending webinars or visiting their campuses.
+Visting campus might not be an option in recent times but until last year many business schools asked you to visit their campus and attend their webinars and in return grant you full or partial application fee waivers.
+Cornell Johnson and Duke Fuqua are some prominent business schools that offer MBA application fee waivers by attending webinars or visiting their campuses.
 Cornell grants open interviews and application fee waivers to all who attend their Johnson Women in Business and Johnson Means Business diversity events in the fall.

 Other business schools which offer this application fee waiver include Georgetown McDonough, MIT Sloan, Simon, Washington Foster, Virginia Darden.